jbegaint/salut/README.md

 * `duplex` duplex LPC encoding/ decoding demo

-* `salut` VOIP program with the previous LPC codec, relies on UNIX sockets for the network and the Gtk library for the basic GUI.
+* `salut` simple VOIP program based on the previous LPC codec, relies on UNIX sockets for the network and the GTK library for the basic GUI.

 Dependencies
 ------------